MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 **Is a BMR available?**

-- A BMR is available for Surface Pro X., Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).
-A BMR will be available for Surface Pro 9 5G
+- A BMR is available for Surface Pro X. Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).
+A BMR will be available for Surface Pro 9 5G.

 **Is Intune required to manage Surface Pro 9 with 5G or Surface Pro X**

 - Intune is recommended but not required.
 Once deployed in Autopilot, you can join Surface Pro 9 with 5G and Surface Pro X devices to Azure AD or Active Directory (Hybrid Azure AD Join), where you will be able to manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which will install the 32-bit x86 ConfigMgr client.

+To learn more, see [ARM-based Surface devices FAQ](surface-arm-faq.md)